wkillerud/some-sass/CONTRIBUTING.md

 # Contributing

+This repo holds the [Some Sass](./README.md) extension for VS Code, and the [SCSS language server that powers it](./server/README.md).
+The language server is published independently to [npm](https://www.npmjs.com/package/some-sass-language-server) for use with other editors.
+The VS Code extension is published to the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SomewhatStationery.some-sass) and [Open VSX](https://open-vsx.org/extension/SomewhatStationery/some-sass).

-Thank you for showing an interest in contributing 🌟
+Thank you for showing an interest in contributing, be it to the language server or to the VS Code extension 🌟

 Before you start, please make a [new Issue](https://github.com/wkillerud/vscode-scss/issues/new/choose).
 I don't always make new issues for all the things I work on.
 By making a new Issue we can avoid duplicating our efforts.